RiadHossain43/coding-task-june-1-24/README.md

 API integration and state management has been handled with the help of context API.
 I implemented a similar store pattern like redux but only in react way.

-> NOTE: I know there are opportunities for caching mechanism in the task.
+> NOTE: I know there are opportunities for caching mechanism here.
 I still choose to keep things simple. `useQuery` library can be utlised to implment advanced caching mechanism.

 ## Tests

 I organise the behavioral tests in the tests folders in the directories where the tests are needed.
-PLease run `yarn test` to run the behavioral tests.
+Please run `yarn test` to run the behavioral tests.

 ## Folder strucure for convenience